Dioben/RI2021/assignment2/readme.md

 This program supports the following parameters:

 + **--lenfilter**: Minimum character length filter, default value is 4
-+ **--stopwords**: Stopword source, A path to a csv file with stopwords.
++ **--stopwords**: Stopword source, a path to a csv file with stopwords.
         Using 'default' will make the program use the default stopword list
 + **--stopword_delimiter**: Custom delimiter for the stopwords file, default is ","
 + **--stopsize**: Set maximum list size before partitioning in megabytes, default value is 5
 + **--prefix**: Set prefix for output files, default is "blockdump".
 Output files will always end in .ssv